 For instance, maybe they enjoy singing opera every morning.
 Maybe they have a phobia of peanut butter.
 Maybe they are on the run from the Mafia.
 These would be good things to know before drawing up a contract or signing a lease.
 In any case, it never hurts to ask.

 There are many resources available that can further assist you in the quest for a suitable roommate.
-For instance, VerticalRent's Roommate Finder is set to launch in August 2019.
+For instance, VerticalRent Community is set to launch in February 2020.
 This free service will help renters across the United States match themselves to other potential renters that meet their specific criteria.

 If you would like more assistance in finding that perfectly matched roommate, get in touch with us at VerticalRent today.
 Our team of experts stands ready to provide the practical guidance that you need.